ronaldoussoren/py2app/doc/options.rst

                           default, for compatibility)
   --prefer-ppc		  Force application to run translated on i386
                           (LSPrefersPPC=True)
-  --debug-modulegraph     Drop to pdb console after the module finding phase
+  --debug-modulegraph     drop to pdb console after the module finding phase
                           is complete
   --debug-skip-macholib   skip macholib phase (app will not be standalone!)
   --emulate-shell-environment emulate the shell environment in a Terminal window